StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 The cluster name, namespace and a combination of the component type and name are ususally enough for selecting the metrics for a specific component from Kubernetes.
 These labels, or similar labels, are usually available on most metrics and components.
 {% endhint %}

-## Create or update the metric binding in Rancher Observability
+## Create or update the metric binding in SUSE Observability

-Use the Rancher Observability CLI to create the metric binding in Rancher Observability.
+Use the SUSE Observability CLI to create the metric binding in SUSE Observability.
 Make sure the `metric-bindings.yaml` is saved and looks like this:

 ```
 nodes: